OP-TEE/optee_os/documentation/optee_design.md

 ### User Mode Trusted Applications

-User Mode Trusted Applications are loaded (mapped into memory) by OP-TEE core in the Secure World when something in the REE wants to talk to that particular application UUID.
+User Mode Trusted Applications are loaded (mapped into memory) by OP-TEE core in the Secure World when something in the `REE` wants to talk to that particular application `UUID`.
 They run at a lower CPU privilege level than OP-TEE core code.
-In that respect, they are quite similar to regular applications running in the Rich Execution Environment (REE), except that they execute in Secure World.
+In that respect, they are quite similar to regular applications running in the Rich Execution Environment (`REE`), except that they execute in Secure World.

 Trusted Application benefit from the GlobalPlatform Core Internal API as